openmainframeproject/tersedecompress-testdata/tests/README.md

 Decompression in binary mode will be tested against the result of transferring the file in binary mode using the **SITE RDW** setting in z/OS FTP.

-SITE RDW means that the RDWs which contain the record length information are transferred with the data.
+SITE RDW means that variable length record RDWs which contain the record length information are transferred with the data.
 SITE RDW can be specified for fixed LRECL datasets but has no effect.

 ### Text Files